lklok66/ice/distribution/src/ws/README.txt

 -----------------------

-This distribution includes patched Ice and IceSSL libraries as well as the Ice WebSocket transport.
-The Ice and IceSSL libraries are binary compatible with Ice 3.5.1 libraries.
+This distribution includes patched Ice and IceSSL libraries as well as the Ice WebSocket transport for Visual Studio 2012.
+The Ice and IceSSL libraries are binary compatible with Ice 3.5.1.

 The WebSocket transport is intended to be used in environments where only connections to the HTTP or HTTPs ports are allowed.